 This blog post is part of a series exploring the value and benefits of spending time with horses and other animals, including within a therapeutic environment.
-Previous posts have introduced the series, provided a brief overview of the research, explored how the presence of animals can make it safe to seek help, explored what we have in common with horses and how this creates opportuities for us to learn from animals as relatable role models.
+Previous posts have introduced the series, provided a brief overview and understanding of the research, explored how the presence of animals can make it safe to seek help, what we have in common with horses and how this creates opportunities for us to learn from animals as relatable role models.

-Today’s post explores another benefit of recognising all we share with horses: to draw upon this within a psychoeducation approach.
+Today’s post explores another benefit of recognising all we share with horses and other animals:

 What Do We Mean By Psychoeducation?